Continental Mathematics League Gold Medal: The Grade 2 to Grade 4 Journey of Aayansh

 - With Cuemath Since: Grade 1

-- Achievement: Continental Mathematics League Gold Medal, two consecutive years
+- Achievement: Continental Mathematics League Gold Medal, three consecutive years (Grade 2 through Grade 4)

 What the Continental Mathematics League Measures

-Aayansh does not need to be pushed.
-His tutor, Satabdi Khanna, noticed it early: he has a personal benchmark he calls "100 perfect hits."
-Getting a problem right is not enough.
-He wants to get it right every time, consistently, without a single error.
-When he finally hits that standard, Satabdi says you can see it on his face.
-Pure excitement from a child who has just beaten his own record.
+His tutor, Satabdi Khanna, noticed early that Aayansh has a particular habit that sets him apart.
+He chases what he calls "100 perfect hits."
+When he is working through problems, he does not settle for getting them right.
+He wants to get them right every time, consistently, without error.
+And when he achieves that standard, the reaction is unmistakable.
+Pure, unfiltered excitement from a child who has just beaten his own record.

 Building a Thinker, Not Just a Solver